rx007/elasticsearch-demo/README.md

 The default index of "logstash" will show you the nginx logs.

 To view Twitter traffic, change the index to twitter or go to Management->Index Patterns-> + and then add twitter.
+Uncheck 'Index contains time-based events'.

 ### Stopping and Erasing the demo